aau-claaudia/hpc/docs/ucloud/guides/advanced-guides/mistral-vibe-and-continue.md

 This is a detailed guide for setting up Mistral Vibe and Continue in Coder on the UCloud platform.

 The main features enabled by this guide in Coder are:

-1. An active Mistral AI agent that can interact with your files.
+1. An active Mistral Vibe AI agent that can interact with your files.
 2. Inline code completion for development purposes using the Mistral Codestral model.

 ---